How to contact Schiphol: We are here to help

 Your airline will also check your passport or identity card against the details on your ticket, to confirm that you are the registered traveller.

-Route to and parking at the airport
+Address for parking at the airport

 To Schiphol by car